Saf3ty1nnumb3rs/MERNapp/README.md

 * ### I will be adding if statements to help populate lack of profile pictures on user profile additions.
 Thanks for the tip Marco!

-* ### Need to create dropdowns for certain form fields to make some items more uniform - i.e. Country of origin for users.
-I would also like to increase the database size to include more whisky producing countries and whiskies.

 * ### I would like to utilize user authentification in order to create an actual login to the site and restrict manipulation of other user's data.

 * ### Styles need to be more fluid and need a great deal of work.